 Student academic achievement is measured by classroom-based and district assessments.
 A comprehensive system of local assessments - tied to the CCSD 89 curriculum - measures how students progress toward achieving grade level learning expectations and the Illinois Learning Standards.
 The Measurement of Academic Progress (MAP) Test is administered in grades K-8.
 This is a nationally recognized test of academic achievement.
 The CogAT (Cognitive Abilities Test) is given to all second- and fourth-grade students.
-This nationally recognized test measures student ability.
+This nationally recognized test measures student ability in verbal, quantitative, and non-verbal reasoning skills.